sematext/winston-logsene/README.md

 ## License

-Apache 2, see LICENCE file
+Apache 2, see LICENSE file